cloud-gov/cg-site/_docs/management/container-to-container.md

 ## Configuring secure container-to-container networking

-To encrypt the traffic between your applications using SSL/TLS:
+Two options are available for configuring encryption of traffic between your applications using SSL/TLS: `automatic` and `manual`.
+With the automatic option the platform handles everything, from provisioning certificates to ensuring TLS termination at the destination, and specifically uses port `61443`.
+The manual option involves configuring your application with its own TLS termination, and can be configured to use any available port.

+To set up automatic encryption:

 1. Create a network policy for your destination application and set the port to 61443.
 All traffic sent to this port will use SSL/TLS
 ```